What Makes the Short Inca Trail Trek So Special?

 In addition to Inca houses, there are terraces in several places that may have been used for agriculture.
 There is a viewpoint where you may take pictures of the complete Inca ruins before departing from Wiñaywayna.
 Keep walking until you reach the Wiñaywayna checkpoint, then hike for 1.5 hours to the Inti Punku ruins.

-“Inti Punku Ruins—Sun Gate,” also called Puerta Del Sol, has a view of Machu Picchu.
+“Inti Punku Ruins—Sun Gate,” also known as Puerta Del Sol, offers views of Machu Picchu.

 In the final hours, the Short Inca Trail is pleasant and semi-flat.
 It is lovely to walk and contemplate the incredible panoramic views.

-Before you reach Puerta del Sol, a final climb is known locally as the Monkey Steps.
+Before you reach Puerta del Sol, you’ll encounter the Monkey Steps, a final climb known locally.
 The stairs are steep.
 It is recommended that you climb using your hands.
 When we reach the top of Intipunku, we finally get to glimpse Machu Picchu for the first time.

 After our first sighting of Machu Picchu, we will descend Mt.
 Inti Punku for approximately 35 minutes.
-At the top of Machu Picchu, we go to the Inca guardhouse to see the classic view of Machu Picchu as on the postcard, “15-minute photo session.”.
-Then we go towards the parking lot to get on the bus to Aguas Calientes town to spend the night there and prepare for the second day.
-DAY 2: EXPLORING MACHU PICCHU “2-hour guided tour”
+At the top of Machu Picchu, we go to the Inca guardhouse to see the classic view of Machu Picchu as on a postcard, with a “15-minute photo session.”
+Then we head to the parking lot to catch the bus to Aguas Calientes, where we spend the night and prepare for the second day.
+DAY 2: EXPLORING MACHU PICCHU “2-hour guided tour.”

 What is the Machu Picchu Short Inca Trail?